Pickleball court etiquette beyond open play

 This comes up at every public facility.
 Two players have been on a court for ninety minutes, four people are waiting, and nobody wants to be the one to say something.

-The move is to ask, kindly and directly.
+The move is to just ask, kindly and directly.
 "Hey, mind if we rotate in after this game?"
-Almost everyone says yes.
-The few who do not are usually unaware there is a posted time limit, and pointing at the sign solves it.
-If neither works and the facility has a host or a manager, that is what they are there for.
-Do not make it personal.
-Most court-hoggers are not malicious, they are just not paying attention.
+Most people say yes the moment they realize there's a queue.
+If a posted time limit is being ignored, pointing at the sign usually solves it.
+If neither works and the facility has a host or a manager, that's what they're there for.
+Most folks who linger aren't being rude, they just haven't looked up.

 Handshakes, paddle taps, and the post-match moment